microsoft/reverse-proxy/docs/docfx/articles/proxyhttpclientconfig.md

 - Timeout - the timeout for the outgoing request sent by [HttpMessageInvoker.SendAsync](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpmessageinvoker.sendasync?view=netcore-3.1).
 If not specified, 100 seconds is used.
 - Version - outgoing request [version](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httprequestmessage.version?view=netcore-3.1).
 The supported values at the moment are `1.0`, `1.1` and `2`.
 Default value is 2.
 - VersionPolicy - defines how the final version is selected for the outgoing requests.
 This feature is available from .NET 5.0, see [HttpRequestMessage.VersionPolicy](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httprequestmessage.versionpolicy?view=net-5.0).
 The default value is `RequestVersionOrLower`.
-- EnableResponseBuffering - enables write buffering when sending a response back to the client. **NOTE**: enabling it can break SSE (server side event) scenarios.
+- EnableResponseBuffering - enables write buffering in Kestrel when sending a response back to the client. **NOTE**: enabling it can break SSE (server side event) scenarios.

 ## Configuration example